cs4241-19a/a4-creativecoding/README.md

  (the main page background and the WebGL Sound visualization), as well as visualizations I made from scratch (the fractal and canvas sound visualization).
 In both cases, I made sure to understand every part of the code that I included.
-- I included the online snippets because they helped me understand the workings of these libraries in order for me to more easily implement my own functionalities afterwards
+- I included the online snippets because they helped me understand the workings of these libraries in order for me to more easily implement my own functionality afterwards
 - The biggest challenge I faced was getting started using all the visualization libraries, as I did not have any prior experience with any of them

 - I used ESLinter through WebStorm to lint, using the automatic configuration.
 I used WebStorm's automatic validator for code validation

+** I added two sample songs to the Songs folder that you can download and try the audio visualizers with.

 ## Technical Achievements
 - **Tech Achievement 1**: Used canvas, WebGL, D3, and Three.js on my visualizations